bregydoc/Bookgot/README.md

 # Bookgot
-BookGot is a simple boot for farm free books from PACKPUB.COM
+BookGot is a simple boot for farm free books from PACKTPUB.COM

 # Usage

-## How use Bookgot:
 First create a User for Login in PackPub

 ```go